faizainur/imgproc/README.md

 3. Visual Studio 2017 + Visual C++ build tools

 ## Download Installer
-Instead of build the software by yourself to get the binaries, you can download installer package for this project [here](https://sourceforge.net/projects/imgproc/files/imgproc-setup-alpha-release-101.zip/download).
+Instead of build the software by yourself to get the binaries, you can download the installer package for this project [here](https://sourceforge.net/projects/imgproc/files/imgproc-setup-alpha-release-101.zip/download).

 ## Build source code
 Get the source code: </br>